-Who’s who, and who should you work for?
+Who’s who, and who should you work for in relief and development?

 What some of us still wistfully call the ‘humanitarian space’ (the parts of the world where government, markets, and civil society are not working as we would like them to) is filled with a bewildering array of different organizations.
 Figuring out who is who is not always straight-forward, and figuring out which organization is a good fit for you as an individual can be a frustrating process.
 This is a brief field guide to the types of organizations that you’ll find.
 The categories are broad, and in reality each organization has its own culture, norms and ethos.
 These are the very broad brush strokes indeed.